 A Look at the Increase

 According to KABC, the increase across California took place at the beginning of the year.
 It brought minimum wage from $10 an hour to $10.50 for businesses with less than 25 employees.
 Larger businesses were required to offer at least $11 an hour.
 Certain areas, such as Los Angeles County, will soon see higher wage increases, as their minimum amounts were also increased last summer.
-The wages are expected to raise to $12 and $13.25 in July 2018.
+The wages are expected to rise to $12 and $13.25 in July 2018.

 KABC interviewed Coalition for Economic Survival’s Larry Gross who commented on the raising wages that do not provide enough for Los Angeles County residents to afford rent.
 Gross reveals, “It currently takes about four minimum wage jobs to afford the average rent in L.A.
 This increase, while needed, will have little impact on relieving our housing crisis.”
 Some businesses are working hard to keep up with the minimum wage standards while others have more leeway to offer competitive wages to retain top talent.